alexdmoss/runbooks/README.md

 ---

+## Installation

+Most things are handled via CI, but the domain registration requires a bit of manual _(I think, I've never looked too closely at automating this)_ site verification.
+This is straight-forward - the required TXT record is set for `alexos.dev`, verified [here](https://www.google.com/webmasters/verification/verification?domain=alexos.dev) to allow this command to succeed: `gcloud app domain-mappings create runbooks.alexos.dev`.

 ## Things To Customise

 - Stuff in `./content/` is where your main content goes, of course.
 It can also be used to override things like your favicon, logo, etc.